alreadyClosed/uartsync/README.md

 uartsync /dev/ttyUSB0 --repeat 10 --probe-timeout 1000 --min-bytes 10
 ```

-### ⚠️ Warning This isn't very accurate, if UART doesn't give a lot of data for a while it could be very off.
+### ⚠️ Warning This isn't very accurate, if UART doesn't give a lot of data for a while, it could be very off.
 Do not blindly trust the tool without verification. ⚠️